seroche/payment-gateway-api/README.md

 6. Adds the `Production` tag to this image
 7. Starts the production deployment by creating a new task definition and forcing a new deployment in the associated service

-Note: Both `XXX.json` and `XXX.json` are processed by a script replacing available variables (%XXX%) and calling the `AWS CLI`.
+Note: all scripts are processed by a script replacing available variables (%XXX%) and calling the `AWS CLI`.
 Another option could be to use a `CloudFormation` template.

 Note 2: This CI flow is triggered by another PWS script running all tests, merging the new code to master and eventually creating a new GitHub release.